-Coffee used to be my everything.
-There was no morning, lunchtime, and afternoon without it.
-I thought I was drinking it because of the lovely taste but nothing could be more wrong.
+Coffee used to be my thing.
+There was no morning, lunchtime or afternoon without it.
+I thought I was drinking it because of the lovely taste but I couldn't be more wrong.
 My go-to order was an Americano with a dash of oat or coconut milk (I also love almond one but it ruins my day when it separates from coffee).
 My relationship with coffee was weird.
-When I drunk it, I didn't feel better but when I didn't do it, my life has collapsed and the only thing I dreamed about was my cozy bed.
+I didn't feel any better with it, but a lot worse without it.
 This is how I stuck in this endless cycle.
 If you are a coffee addict, I am sure you know what I am talking about!

 Almost 8 months ago, I came to the point I didn't feel well without a coffee and decided to change it.
-There is nothing worse than an addiction that controls your life, isn't it?
-I took a week off of coffee and replaced it with matcha.
-For the first days, the persistent headache stuck with me, which made me realize even more that I made a good decision!
-After 8 months, I am so grateful for the day I realized I am addicted.
+There is nothing worse than the addiction that controls your life.
+I took a week off of coffee and then replaced it with matcha.
+For the first days, the persistent headache stuck with me, which made me realize even more that the decision I made was good.
+I am so grateful for the day I realized I was addicted.

 I can almost hear you thinking you will never quit coffee and that's fine.
 I don't say coffee is bad.
 It has a wide range of great benefits but remember - balance is a key.
-I still drink 1 cup of coffee every day because the taste, smell, and peaceful routine in creating a delicious cup of fresh coffee make me relaxed and content.
+I still drink a cup of coffee every day because the taste, smell, and peaceful routine.

 Strengthens the immune system